 - Be specific about the type of work you’re applying for.
 Use your answers throughout the form to show what you can do and the type of work you should be considered for.

 - Give a range or say you’re open to negotiation if you’re asked to provide past salary amounts or current salary expectations.
 Some employers use this as a screening question, so it’s a good idea to avoid stating a specific amount.
 Check out Wages and Salaries on OCCinfo for current salary ranges and other wage information.

 Go the distance

 - Fill out the Additional Comments section if there is one.
-It’s your opportunity to provide additional information about your skills, strengths and accomplishments and to tell the employer why you’re a great fit for the position.
+It’s your chance to provide more information about your skills, strengths and accomplishments.
+You can tell the employer why you’re a great fit for the position.

 - Double-check the form before you submit it.
-Make sure your spelling and grammar are correct, your answers are complete and the overall appearance of the form makes a good impression.
+Make sure your spelling and grammar are correct.
+Ensure your answers are complete and the overall appearance of the form makes a good impression.
 Remember to sign the application form.

 - Attach your resumé to the form.
 Don’t attach copies of your marks, performance appraisals or letters of recommendation unless you’re asked to.

 - Deliver the form in the way the employer prefers.
 In other words, don’t email it if the employer wants it delivered by hand.
 If you’re not sure, ask.